shramee/starklings-cairo1/README.md

 first exercise.
 Make sure to have your editor open!
 ```

+## VSCode extension & language server

+In order to have syntax highlighting and language server features, you will need to install the Cairo Language Server.
+The instructions available in the [Cairo repository](https://github.com/starkware-libs/cairo/tree/main/vscode-cairo)

 ## Inspiration

 -   [Rustlings](https://github.com/rust-lang/rustlings), starklings is forked from Rustlings.
 Thanks to all the original [authors and contributors](https://github.com/rust-lang/rustlings)